brioche-dev/brioche-vscode/README.md

 - Brioche TypeScript (`.bri`) syntax highlighting
 - LSP support for Brioche TypeScript (`.bri`) files, provided by the `brioche` CLI command
+- Build support with progress notification and detailed output panel
+- Icon support for Brioche files
+- Status bar item to show the Brioche LSP server status (click to restart)
+- Validates Brioche is installed and in PATH

 ### Commands

 - `brioche-vscode.restartLsp`: Manually restart the Brioche LSP server
+- `brioche-vscode.runBriocheBuild`: Run Brioche build for the current project

 ### Configuration Settings

+- `brioche.binaryPath`: Path to the Brioche binary.
+Leave empty to use Brioche from PATH.
-- `brioche-lsp.env` Extra environment variables to set when calling the Brioche LSP server
+- `brioche.envVars`: Extra environment variables to set when calling the Brioche LSP server
-    - `RUST_LOG`: Set to `brioche=debug` to enable extra debug output
+- `brioche.log.level`: Log level for the Brioche language server.
+Options: `off`, `error`, `warn`, `info`, `debug`, `trace`.

 ## Installing from source